xlladdins/xll/docs/Excel4Macros/VIEW.3D.md

 of the chart and is measured in degrees.
 Elevation corresponds to the Elevation box in the 3-D View dialog box in Microsoft Excel version 4.0.

--   If elevation is 0, you view the chart straight on.
+  - > If elevation is 0, you view the chart straight on.
 If elevation is
-    > 90, you view the chart from above (a \"bird\'s eye view\").
+    > 90, you view the chart from above (a "bird's eye view").
 If
     > elevation is -90, you view the chart from below.

--   If elevation is omitted, the current value is used..
+  - > If elevation is omitted, the current value is used..

--   Elevation is limited to 0 to 44 for 3-D bar charts and 0 to 80 for
+  - > Elevation is limited to 0 to 44 for 3-D bar charts and 0 to 80 for
     > 3-D pie charts.

 >